SOAR for MSSPs

 --env-file clients/acme/.env \

 Build playbooks once, deploy across clients.
-Your core triage, enrichment, and response playbooks work for every client.
-Client-specific customizations are just Python configuration:
+Your core triage, enrichment, and response playbooks can stay shared while branching on the alert's `partner` field or deployment-specific configuration:

 async def standard_triage(alert):